Modzybear/Open-Halo-Library/README.md

 To compile, you'll need the BOOST library.
 Use the compile flags: -lboost_filesystem -lboost_system
-You may also utilize the makefile included in this rep. by typing "make" on a Linux-based system with this feature.
+You may also utilize the makefile included in this repo by typing "make" on a Linux-based system with this feature.

 ## License